-The goals of this OUC page and the “Club Insurance Requirements and Risk Management Document”are to:
+The goals of this OUC document are to:

-Member clubs are encouraged to submit new recommendations or revisions to existing recommendations to OUC at any time.
+Member clubs can submit new recommendations or revisions to existing recommendations to OUC at any time.

 OUC is the de-facto Provincial Sport Organization (PSO) for scuba diving in Ontario, and while it is not a regulatory or policing body, it is OUC’s mandate to make safe diving recommendations to members and to the diving community in general.